Pett, East Sussex

 Pett in East Sussex Village Guide

-About Pett in East Sussex
+About Pett, East Sussex

 Pett enjoys a unique position compared with other villages in the area, spreading itself for over a mile and half in a narrow strip along a high ridge.